 They all have a stake in what befalls their fellow man.
 They all benefit when a child succeeds in school, when someone finds a job that will help them provide for their family, or when more people are able to access quality, affordable health care.

 They rise or fall together.
-With your support, they are reaching for great new heights.
+With your support, they are reaching great new heights.

 10 – Feeding America

-Feeding America is in tenth position in our List of Top 15 NGO’s in USA.
+Feeding America is in the tenth position on our list of top NGOs in USA.
 For 35 years, Feeding America has responded to the hunger crisis in America by providing food to people in need through a nationwide network of food banks.

 The concept of food banking was developed by John van Hengel in Phoenix, AZ in the late 1960s.
 Van Hengel, a retired businessman, had been volunteering at a soup kitchen trying to find food to serve the hungry.
 One day, he met a desperate mother who regularly rummaged through grocery store garbage bins to find food for her children.